SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

 Workloads with a `jobDefinition` represent a job execution at a particular point in the lifecycle of the application or tenant.
 The following values are allowed for `type` in such workloads:

 - `Content`: A content deployer job which can be used to deploy (BTP) service specific content from the application version.
 This job is executed as soon as a new `CAPApplicationVersion` resource is created in the cluster.
-A workload of this type is required in a `CAPApplicationVersion`.
+Multile workloads of this type can be defined in the `CAPApplicationVersion` and the order in which they are executed can be specified via `ContentJobs`.
 - `TenantOperation`: A job executed during provisioning, upgrade or deprovisioning of a tenant (`CAPTenant`).
 These jobs are controlled by the operator and uses the `cds/mtxs` APIs to perform HDI content deployment by default.
 In order to use `cds/mtx` APIs for HDI content deployment, set environment variable `IS_MTXS_ENABLED` to `"false"` on the `TenantOperation` job.
 In case a workload of type `TenantOperation` is not provided as part of the `CAPApplicationVersion`, the workload with `deploymentDefinition` of type `CAP` will be used to determine the `jobDefinition` (`image`, `env`, etc. will be used and in such cases to trigger deployment via `cds/mtx` APIs, the environment variable `IS_MTXS_ENABLED` should be set in the `CAP` workload).
 Also if `cds/mtxs` APIs are used, `command` can be used by applications to trigger tenant operations with custom command.
 - `CustomTenantOperation`: An optional job which runs before or after the `TenantOperation` where the application can perform tenant specific tasks (for example, create test data).